plancksecurity/planck-proxy/README.md

 #### keys_dir

-To import the extra key into the planck Proxy, the keypair must be placed into the `keys_dir` defined in the `settings.py` file.
+Name of the subfolder to `home` where the the secret for the proxy must be placed so it can be imported properly.

-By default this directory is set to the `keys` folder inside the `home`directory.
+By default this directory is set to the `keys` folder inside the `home` directory.

 #### export_dir

-It's the folder where the `planckproxy` command will output the results.
+Path to the folder where the `planckproxy` command will output the results.
 It will be populated with a structure like this:

 ```
 ├── <Sender address>